IndyVerse/indylab/README.md

 multiplayer collaborative co-creative tools and capabilities.

 IndyLab turns TrailMarks from a personal Informatiomn/Knwoledge/Research Management  tool into
-a Symmathetic Serendipity Engine support personal first collaborative (knowledge) work and bootstrapping, co-metadesigning, tinkerable homebrew tools needed for creating new kinds of software as a conversation
+a Symmathetic Serendipity Engine supporting personal first collaborative (knowledge) work and bootstrapping, co-metadesigning, tinkerable homebrew tools needed for creating new kinds of software as a conversation

 Drawn inspiration for the word Lab in the name from [Collective Intelligence collaboratory](https://www.collectiveintelligencecollaboratory.com/)